UofSC-Fall-2022-Math-300-H01/jekyll/notes/induction/peano.md

 specification and **not** a construction.
 Lean's `Nat` is a construction that meets this specification.
 Below is another one.

-**Exmaple**.
+**Example**.
 We can build the natural numbers starting from nothing!
 More precisely, the empty set $\varnothing$.
 We set $0 := \varnothing$ and $s(X) = X \cup \lbrace X \rbrace$.
 Then,
 $$